carriegale2710/todos-app/README.md

 # Todos Spring Boot API

-Welcome!
-Here are some brief notes and links to running this app.
+Welcome to my first full-stack App project!
+Here are some notes how I built this app, how to run it and more details on how it works.

 ## 1. Project Brief